rentify-admin/web-app-ui-test-framework/documentation/COMPREHENSIVE_UI_TEST_ANALYSIS.md

 ### **Conclusion for Category 2: NO MEANINGFUL OVERLAP**

-**All 5 tests should be kept** because:
+**All 4 tests should be kept** because:
 - Each tests different financial integration scenarios
 - Each validates different error handling and business workflows
+- MX_2 now combines retry logic + eligibility transitions in comprehensive test
-- Each uses different providers (Plaid vs MX) or approaches (OAuth vs document upload vs income ratio calculations vs employment verification)
+- Each uses different providers (Plaid vs MX) or approaches (OAuth vs income ratio calculations vs employment verification)
 - The "overlap" in setup steps is necessary for each test to validate its unique business logic

 ---